 One of the few largemouth I caught this year on a marabou game changer.

 In short the pike fishing this year sucked, there’s no other way to put it, the ones we caught were underfed and short.
 In two weeks of fishing we landed two that were barely large enough to clean.
 Lucky for us, while the pike fishing was lacklustre the smallmouth bass were lit, we were drowning flies in over twenty feet of water and nailing some big dawgs.
 It wasn’t until near the end of the two weeks that I started to target largemouth bass, but I notched up a couple nice ones from the weedbeds on one of the game changer flies I’d tied for the trip.
-Speaking of the game changers, it was the first I’d used them and I’m hooked, they were the magic ticket for the big smallmouth pass and a few pike.
+Speaking of the game changers, it was the first I’d used them and I’m hooked, they were the ticket for the big smallmouth bass and a few pike.
 The way the articulated spine swims is amazing, on windy days we could cast them out, let them sink and jig them along with a fast drift, they were magic.

 Dad with probably what is his largest smallmouth bass.